HomeLatest NewsIndustryHaffkine BioPharmaceutical ties up with Bharat Biotech to produce Covaxin

 Preferred Source of Google

-In a move to push the vaccination program in India by enhancing supply, the Parel-based Haffkine Bio-Pharmaceutical Corporation has signed the memorandum of understanding with Hyderabad’s Bharat Biotech to manufacture Covaxin last week.
+In a move to push the Covid-19 vaccination program in India by enhancing supply, the Parel-based Haffkine Bio-Pharmaceutical Corporation has signed the memorandum of understanding with Hyderabad’s Bharat Biotech to manufacture Covaxin last week.

-According to top sources, the new partnership will roll out the first batch of the Covid-19 vaccine in eight to 10 months.
+According to top sources, the new will roll out the first batch of the Covid-19 vaccine in eight to 10 months.

-According to Saurabh Vijay, secretary of, medical education and drugs department, the MOU will pave the way for technology transfer and several other steps in the vaccine manufacturing process.
+According to Saurabh Vijay, secretary of, medical education and drugs department, the MOU will pave the way for transfer and several other steps in the vaccine manufacturing process.
 The science and technology ministry had said last week that things have been set in motion for technology transfer that will allow Haffkine Biopharma to produce 22.8 crore doses of Covaxin in a year.

 Advertisement